This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • Maple syrup balances the sweetness and adds flavor.
 All granulated sugar can be too sweet.

-• Heavy cream gives the base to rich caramel sauce.
+• Heavy cream gives the base to a rich caramel sauce.
 The heavy cream can take the hot oven without curdling and will bind with the other ingredients to form a cohesive sauce.

 White marble piece with all ingredients needed to make sweet potato casserole including sweet potatoes, pecans, maple syrup, butter, spices, and more.